 1.2.
 By agreeing to refer a dispute under these Rules, the parties undertake to contribute to a quick and proper determination of their dispute and to refrain from doing anything which might cause unreasonable delays or raise unnecessary obstacles to the conduct of the proceedings.
 Non compliance by the party which such a duty will be reflected by the allocation of the costs of the proceedings.

 1.4.
-The Court has made available a number of standard clauses which include two standard arbitration agreements, one providing for a right to appeal – by way of rehearing – to an appellate arbitral tribunal and for the appointment of a sole arbitrator or for the appointment by the Court of three arbitrators), as well as one providing for mediation and arbitration.
+The Court has made available a number of standard clauses which include its standard arbitration agreement (which provide for a right to appeal – by way of rehearing – to an appellate arbitral tribunal and for the appointment of a sole arbitrator or for the appointment by the Court of three arbitrators), as well as one providing for mediation and arbitration.

 1.5.
-If one of the parties refuses to take part in the arbitral proceedings, such proceedings will nevertheless continue, subject to the possible application of article 8.
+If one of the parties refuses to take part in the arbitral proceedings, such proceedings will nevertheless continue, subject to the possible application of Article 8 of the Rules.

-The Court will see that all timing provided by these Rules be complied with by all participants.
+The Court requests that the timing provided by these Rules be complied with by all participants.

-The Tribunal shall use its best efforts to ensure that the proceedings adhere, as much as possible, the timetable established by these Rules and as provided by Appendix 3.
+The Tribunal shall use its best efforts to ensure that the proceedings adhere, as much as possible, to the timetable established by these Rules and as provided by said Appendix.

 Save for mandatory statutory time provisions of the applicable procedural law, the Arbitral Tribunal may, after receiving a request from one or more of the parties or of its own volition, extend or vary time limits prior to their expiry within the framework of respecting the deadline for the filing of the award.

 Art.
 2. ARBITRATION AGREEMENT

 2.1.
 Following the filing of the request for arbitration as per art.
 3, the Court shall decide by a merely administrative decision whether or not an arbitration agreement exists “prima facie”.

 If the Court takes the view that such an agreement does not exist prima facie, or is manifestly void or does not refer the dispute to the Court, the Court will file it away and inform the parties of its findings.

-If all parties intend to refer the dispute to the Court, then they have to enter enter into a new arbitration agreement in writing.
+In that event, if all parties intend to refer the dispute to the Court, then they have to agree on that in writing.

 2.2.
-If one party submits that the contract containing the arbitration agreement is null and void or has not come into existence or that the arbitration agreement itself is null and void or non existent, while the Court had found the agreement to be prima facie in existence and valid, the Arbitral Tribunal shall remain seized and have power to determine itself at any time during the proceedings the non-existence or nullity of the contract and or the arbitration agreement.
+If one party submits that the contract containing the arbitration agreement is null and void or has not come into existence or that the arbitration agreement itself is null and void or non existent, while the Court had found the agreement to be prima facie in existence and valid, the Arbitral Tribunal shall remain seized and have power to determine itself at any time during the proceedings on such issues.

 The Arbitral Tribunal may make such a determination even in its final award.